GalleriaJS/galleria/docs/options/index.rst

 - :doc:`lightboxTransitionSpeed` Defines how fast the lightbox should animate.

-- :doc:`maxScaleRatio` Defines how much Galleria is allowed to scale.
+- :doc:`maxScaleRatio` Defines how much Galleria is allowed to upscale images.

-- :doc:`minScaleRatio` Defines how much Galleria must scale.
+- :doc:`maxVideoSize` Defines how much Galleria is allowed to upscale videos.

 - :doc:`overlayBackground` Defines the background color of the overlay.